hackall360/codex-extended/README.md

 You can also pass the exact LM Studio identifier (for example `my-org/custom-model`) if you are running a different checkpoint.
 Codex verifies that the requested model is available from LM Studio and surfaces clear errors when it is not.

-Structured output (`--output-schema`) works with LM Studio; Codex automatically forwards your schema using the OpenAI-compatible `response_format` field so local models can emit strict JSON.
+Structured output is optional with LM Studio: Codex automatically forwards a schema when you provide `--output-schema`, but models can access command/tool output even without one.

 ---